 I am of Oraon background and was born into a poor family, in Natore, Northern Bengal.
 I now live in the Chapai Nawabganj district.

-I was not privileged enough to enough to get a higher education and studied only until the age of 14 to 15-years.
-However I did not allow this to be a barrier – I gathered my knowledge and experience from being a part of the movement of indigenous peoples for their rights.
+I was not privileged enough to get a higher education and studied only until the age of 14 to 15-years.
+However, I did not allow this to be a barrier – I gathered my knowledge and experience from being a part of the movement of indigenous peoples for their rights.

 When I got connected to ‘Jatiya Adivasi Parishad’ (JAP), a people’s organization of indigenous peoples in North Bengal, Bangladesh, I made even more connections and began to attend meetings with the local women.

 Then in 2011, I was elected as a member of the Union Council, a local government body.
 I am also now the president of the Chapai Nawabganj district committee of JAP.

 Indigenous peoples tend to be reluctant to make use of the legal justice system here because of fear about possible harassment from prolonged and costly court procedures – however, I stayed calm and used the legal justice system to recover land from land grabbers.
 I won case after case and continued a sustained movement against them through organizing popular public actions – together with my indigenous sisters and brothers.
 Yet, I was still physically unable to take back my land.